 A hopeful attitude is a wonderful attribute.
 This article expresses some thoughts about the meaning and nature of hope.
 It also contains quotes and a poem.

 The thymus gland is part of our immune system.
 T cells mature in this gland.
-Thymus gland or T cell problems are involved in myasthenia gravis and AIDS.
+Thymus gland or T cell problems are involved in both AIDS and myasthenia gravis.

 Silverfish are shiny, wingless insects that wriggle rapidly over the ground.
 They are nocturnal animals that feed on starches and can be destructive house pests.